xcarmonalks/android-json-form-wizard/README.md

 hint - hint for EditText.

+lines - number of lines shown by the EditText

 value - will be the value present in the editText after completion of wizard

 ##### EditText Required Validation